Lamsio/Self-Learning-Programming/学校/Computer Security/Lec 4.md

 ###### Summary
 Each block of x plaintext bits is encoded independently using same key.

+Typical applications:
+1. Secure transmission of single values(e.g. encryption key)

+Problem:
 If the plaintext blocks are same, the ciphertext block are also same.
 #### Cipher Block Chaining(CBC)
 ![[Pasted image 20211030192918.png]]